-Response/revisions: Yes, pesticides and fertilizers are included in our ROC inventory under the Area Source category.
+Response/revisions: Yes, pesticides and fertilizers are included in our ROC inventory under the Area Source category in Chapter 3 of the Plan.
 CARB receives the usage information from the Department of Pesticide Regulations (DPR), who in turn gets the information from the county agricultural commissioners.
-Under California Health and Safety Code §39650(g), DPR and the county agricultural commissioners have the statutory authority to protect the public from harm by regulating the use of all pesticides.
+Under California Health and Safety Code §39650(g) and the Food and Agriculture Code, DPR has the statutory authority to protect the public from harm by regulating the use of all pesticides.
+The county agricultural commissioners implement and enforce pesticide regulations at the local level.
+The District has limited regulatory authority over pesticide and fertilizer use.
 Comment #11: If NOx emissions increase exponentially, could it affect our attainment status?

 Response/revisions: Yes.
-An increase in NOx emissions could create higher levels of ozone in the County, which in turn could cause the District to be redesignated as nonattainment for the state ozone standard.
+An increase in NOx emissions could create higher levels of ozone because ozone is formed through the combination of NOx and ROC emissions in the presence of heat and sunlight.
+Higher ozone levels could cause the District to be redesignated as nonattainment for the state ozone standard.